 The ordering of the golden and sustainable investment fiscal rules, in addition, produced a perverse incentive for public infrastructure assets to be procured off-balance sheet.
 This was through Public-Private Partnership (PPP) arrangements, including the Private Finance Initiative (PFI).
 Their up-front capital costs, depending on their accounting treatment, were not counted as public expenditure; and thus generally did not add to either the fiscal deficit or net public debt.
 This was despite their bequeathing of long-term financial public revenue liabilities, with client authorities having to pay annual reoccurring charges covering financial, provision, maintenance, and private profits.

 Underspending of departmental capital budgets proved to be even a more serious brake on achieving a higher investment outturn.
-For example, during 2005-6, recorded net public investment was more than ten per cent less than the £26bn that had been projected two years earlier.
+For example, during 2005-6, recorded net public investment was more than ten per cent lower than the £26bn that had been projected two years earlier.

 Overall, net public investment under New Labour, measured as a proportion of GDP, recovered only slowly to exceed 2% in 2004-2005, before peaking at 3.4% during 2008-10, still well below average post-war levels.

 With the advent of the coalition government in 2010, with George Osborne as chancellor, investment again bore the brunt of cuts in public expenditure made to reduce the public deficit.
 The golden rule was jettisoned.
 His fiscal austerity programme led to massive cuts to capital programmes.
 The landmark 2010 public expenditure review reduced the housing capital programme by over 40% in cash terms.
 This was during a period when total new housing supply was collapsing to levels not experienced since the second world war.

 That said, since 2010 the net public investment/GDP ratio has been stable at around 2.1%, actually higher over most of the New Labour period in government.
 The problem is that the GDP growth has been sluggish at best since the GFC.
 With excess corporate saving there was a dearth of investment within the economy that should have been, and needs to be, offset by substantially higher sustainable levels of productive public investment.